EthanMinton/megr2157-portfolio/docs/assignments/A03/index.md

 ## 3.0 FEA Reflection
 ### 3.1 Factor of Safety

 Calculating the factor of safety requires us to take the given strength of aluminium, which is 40 ksi, and divide it by the maximum stress observed within the Von Mises Stress Map, which is the value found at the very top of the legend, "2.920e +3" or 2.920 ksi.
 This gives us a value of around 13.7, rounding it to a safety factor of 14.
 This is a considerably large safety factor for the designed beam and conveys that the beam is overdesigned for axial tension applied to it.
-Obnoxious values can be expected here, as the design process prioritized achieving a specific deflection value over a value of stress.
+Relatively high values can be expected here, as the design process prioritized achieving a specific deflection value over a value of stress.
 If we had prioritized obtaining a specific Factor of safety here, it is likely that the deflection value would be nowhere near the asked-for value.
-As an engieer often you have to figure out how to achieve both without getting in the way of the other.
+As an engineer often you have to figure out how to achieve both without getting in the way of the other.

 <img width="820" height="670" alt="Math Scratch Paper (19)" src="https://github.com/user-attachments/assets/c913bf38-55c0-47ff-99d0-cf43379d2646" />